microsoft/dotnet-framework-docker-samples/dotnetapp-3.5/README.md

 **Preparing your Environment**

 1. Git clone this repository or otherwise copy this sample to your machine: `git clone https://github.com/dotnet/dotnet-framework-docker-samples/dotnetapp-3.5`
 2. Navigate to this sample on your machine at the command prompt or terminal.
+Make sure terminal is open to the same folder that contains the Dockerfile.

 **Build and run Docker image**